skillitt/CodeUcapstone/README.md

 This project provides visualizations of a cleaned cybersecurity attacks dataset using Python.
 The visualizations include a bar plot of the number of attacks per year, a heatmap of the correlation matrix of numerical features, and a line plot showing the trend of attacks over time.

+#### ABOUT THIS CODE

+There are two parts to this code, you can just run the capstone.py or if you want you can delete the merged_datasets.csv and run the merge_datasets.py and it will output the merged_datasets.csv

 ## Getting Started

 To run this code and view the visualizations, follow these steps: